zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 	  flip_y=0;
 	}

+Note: camera=0 means center view, camera=1 is left view, and camera=2 is right view.

 You can test this code out using the included vray example scene "vray 2 DomemasterStereo.vrscene".
 To render the sample scene launch vray standalone from the command prompt with:

 	vray.exe -sceneFile="vray 2 DomemasterStereo.vrscene"